cri-o/cri-o/docs/crio.conf.5.md

 **seccomp_profile**=""
   Path to the seccomp.json profile which is used as the default seccomp profile for the runtime.
 If not specified, then the internal default seccomp profile will be used.
+  This option is currently deprecated, and will be replaced by the SeccompDefault FeatureGate in Kubernetes.

 **seccomp_use_default_when_empty**=true
   Changes the meaning of an empty seccomp profile.
 By default (and according to CRI spec), an empty profile means unconfined.